avi-jain/viewtime/README.md

 Apart from analytics, this can also be used in fields like information retrieval.
 Eg. When using the tf-idf model, giving higher weight to words belonging to hotter sections of the page.
 Where hotter means having a higher degree of viewport time :P

 ###To-do -
-* Add option to take in an array of ids.
 * Provide an example which specifies a backend output location for the data and store it.
 * Add option to remove insights from 'Bouncers' (as they affect the time count of the top part of page only)
 * A generateReport option which takes a snapshot of the whole page and perhaps outputs a viewport time graph after normalizing the raw data from the object